 Data on total economic output also reflect the enormous negative shock the pandemic had on the economy.
-Second quarter GDP declined 31.4 percent (annualized rate), which followed the first quarter fall in GDP of 5.0 percent (annualized rate).
-While a rebound occurred in the third and fourth quarter, real GDP fell 3.5 percent from 2019 to 2020 - greater than the decline experienced in 2008 or 2009 during the Great Recession.
-As of April, the Blue Chip planel of professional forecasters is projecting a 5.4 percent (annualized rate) increase in real GDP for the first quarter of 2021, and a 6.3 percent increase for 2021 overall (relative to 2020).
-The Blue Chip panel's April forecast for 2021 real GDP growth has been revised upward 0.6 percentage points from their March forecast, likely reflecting the passage of the ARP.
+Second quarter GDP in 2020 declined 31.4 percent (annualized rate), which followed the first quarter fall in GDP of 5.0 percent (annualized rate).
+While a rebound occurred in the third and fourth quarter, real GDP fell 3.4 percent from 2019 to 2020 - greater than the decline experienced in 2008 or 2009 during the Great Recession.
+As of April 2021, the Blue Chip panel of professional forecasters projected a 6.3 percent (year-over-year) increase in real GDP for 2021, and a 4.3 percent increase for 2022 (relative to 2021).
+The July Blue Chip survey, however, now projects GDP growth of 6.6 and 4.5 percent for 2021 and 2022, respectively.
+The upward revision in near tearm GDP forecasts likely reflects the passage of the ARP in March.

 The COVID-19 pandemic dealt the economy a significant blow.
-Compared to other large U.S. recessions, the 3.5 percent decline is near the midpoint between the 8.6 percent decline in GDP at the onset of the Great Depression in 1930 and the more modest 0.1 percent decline experienced in 2008 at the onset of the Great Recession (Table 1).
+Compared to other large U.S. recessions, the 3.4 percent decline is near the midpoint between the 8.5 percent decline in GDP at the onset of the Great Depression in 1930 and the more modest 0.1 percent increase experienced in 2008 at the onset of the Great Recession (Table 1).
+Unlike during previous economic crises, however, GDP recovered to its pre-COVID-19 level in only four quarters after the large early pandemic (2020:Q2) declines.
+The relatively rapid pace of the recovery, by historical standards, can be considered an overall success for the pandemic related legislation passed during 2020 and 2021.
+GDP forecasts in Table 1 show that in addition to the Blue Chip survey, the CBO, OECD, and IMF all project over 6.0 percent growth in 2021 and accelerated rates of growth in 2022 as well.